-A Complainant may choose to report allegations of Sexual or Gender-Based Harassment to the university, to law enforcement, to both, or to neither.
+A Complainant may choose to report allegations of Sexual or Gender-Based Harassment to the University, to law enforcement, to both, or to neither.
 These reporting options are not exclusive.
-Complainants may simultaneously
+Complainants may simultaneously pursue criminal and disciplinary action through the University.
+The University will support Complainants in understanding, assessing and pursuing these options.

-A Formal Complaint is a document filed by a Complainant or signed by the Assistant Vice President for University Equity and Compliance (Assistant Vice President) alleging Sexual or Gender-Based Harassment against a Respondent and requesting that the university investigate the allegation or pursue a Resolution Option as identified in this Policy.
+A Formal Complaint is a document filed by a Complainant or signed by the Assistant Vice President for University Equity and Compliance (Assistant Vice President) alleging Sexual or Gender-Based Harassment against a Respondent and requesting that the University investigate the allegation or pursue a Resolution Option as identified in this Policy.
 A Formal Complaint may be filed with the OUEC using the methods as identified in this section.
 The Formal Complaint must have the Complainant's physical or digital signature, or otherwise indicate that the Complainant is the person filing the Formal Complaint.

-If a Complainant chooses not to file a Formal Complaint against a Respondent, the Assistant Vice President will review the facts in the report to determine if an investigation is required in order to address a potential hostile environment in a university education program or to protect the safety of the university community.
+If a Complainant chooses not to file a Formal Complaint against a Respondent, the Assistant Vice President will review the facts in the report to determine if an investigation is required in order to address a potential hostile environment in a University education program or to protect the safety of the University community.
 In making this determination, the Assistant Vice President will review the report for any of the following facts:

-- the Respondent has a prior record of committing Prohibited Offenses or Sexual and Gender-Based harassment; - the Respondent displayed any signs of predatory behavior; - violence or any weapons were used by the Respondent; - other individuals were involved in the commission of the Prohibited Offense or Sexual and Gender-Based harassment; - the Respondent presents a continuing threat to the university community; and/or - a hostile environment may exist in a university education program as a result of the alleged Sexual or Gender-Based harassment.
+- the Respondent has a prior record of committing Prohibited Offenses or Sexual and Gender-Based Harassment; - the Respondent displayed any signs of predatory behavior; - violence or any weapons were used by the Respondent; - other individuals were involved in the commission of the Prohibited Offense or Sexual and Gender-Based Harassment; - the Respondent presents a continuing threat to the University community; and/or - a hostile environment may exist in a University education program as a result of the alleged Sexual or Gender-Based Harassment.

 If the initial report contains any of the above facts or allegations, the Assistant Vice President may sign a Formal Complaint.
-The Assistant Vice President will notify the Complainant if a determination is made to proceed with an investigation and explain the Complainant's right to participate or not participate in the investigation or in any other actions undertaken by the university.
+The Assistant Vice President will notify the Complainant if a determination is made to proceed with an investigation and explain the Complainant's right to participate or not participate in the investigation or in any other actions undertaken by the University.